takenet/lime-go/README.md

 ### Command

-The command envelope is used to **manipulate resources of a server**.
+The command envelope is used to **manipulate resources of a remote node**.
 It provides a REST capable interface, with a URI and methods (verbs), much like the HTTP protocol.
 It also supports multiplexing, so the connection is not blocked when a request is sent.